hortty/Blazor-Web-API/README.md

 # Blazor-Web-API

-Blazor Server + ASP.NET Core
+This application is a movie catalog, where the user can interact by buying movies or upvoting them.
+I built it using Blazor Server + ASP.NET Core 6.